chaichontat/samui/README.md

 The binaries are available at [Releases](https://github.com/chaichontat/samui/releases) under `Assets`.
 Windows users should download the file ending with `.exe` and macOS users should download the file ending with `.zip`, which decompresses to an executable `.app` folder.

+For Mac users, you may need to right click on the app and select "Open" to bypass the security check as these binaries are not signed by Apple.

-These files may take up to a minute to start up.
+The application may take up to a minute to start up.

 ##### Option 2: Run from Command Line